Kray-G/kinx-books/src/prog-lang-kinx/en/chapter/chapter03.md

 [a, b] = [b, a];    // Swap
 ```

-Deconstructing assignment is also availbale with a rest operator.
+Destructuring assignment is also availbale with a rest operator.

 ```kinx
 var [a, ...b] = [1, 2, 3, 4, 5];